 Blend your passion for baked goods into a career you love in the Baker Apprenticeship.
-Now offering a Year 2 pilot program in addition to Year 1 (Year 3 pending AIT approval), the Baker Apprenticeship is delivered through the provincial Weekly Apprenticeship Training System (WATS).
+The Baker Apprenticeship is delivered through the provincial Weekly Apprenticeship Training System (WATS).
 And as a baker in WATS, you’ll be earning dough while making dough – you’ll work full-time in the industry and attend class just one day a week.

 On campus, you’ll acquire new skills and expand your expertise in the art of baking.
 From preparing cakes, pastries and quick breads to becoming certified in Food Safe, you’ll cover it all.
 And you’ll gain organizational and management skills studying formula calculations to estimate baking requirements and daily menu planning.
 On the job, you’ll be able to immediately test out your newly acquired skills and expertise.

 Pursue your passion for baking – apply to the Baker Apprenticeship program today!

 In just three short years, you’ll be ready to write the Red Seal exam and pursue your career in:

 - specialty bakeries

 Please note: This is a Year 1 and 2 pilot program according to Apprenticeship Alberta (Year 3 is pending approval).

 Weekly Apprenticeship Training System (WATS) programs involve one day of training at Lethbridge College per week throughout the length of the program.